rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> print("Fitness of Tideman's ranking: %.3f" % corr['correlation'])
     Fitness of Tideman's ranking: 0.918

-Unfortunately, the Ranked-Pairs ranking rule is again not efficiently scalable to outranking digraphs of larger orders (> 100).
-For such outranking digraphs, with several hundred of alternatives, only the Copeland and the *NetFlows* ranking rules, with a polynomial complexity of :math:`O(n^2)` where *n* is the order of the outranking digraph, remain in fact computationally efficient.
+Unfortunately, the *RankedPairs* ranking rule is again *not efficiently scalable* to outranking digraphs of larger orders (> 100).
+For such outranking digraphs, with several hundred of alternatives, only the *Copeland* and the *NetFlows* ranking rules, with a polynomial complexity of :math:`O(n^2)` where *n* is the order of the outranking digraph, remain in fact computationally efficient.

 Ranking big performance tableaux ................................